OFFLINE-GmbH/oc-bootstrapper/README.md

     bareRepo: true          # Exclude everything except themes and custom plugins in git
     excludePlugins: false   # Even exclude plugins from your repo.
 Private plugins will be
-                            # checkout out again during each "install" run.
+                            # checked out again during each "install" run.
 Be careful!
                             # Manual changes to these plugins will be overwritten.

 plugins: